 Entries must include the following:

-I just want to say how I view a haiku and what I look for in submissions.
-According to poet Ken Jones, “Many of the best haiku present unexpected and contrasting images.
+The following represents what I look for in submissions: According to poet Ken Jones, “Many of the best haiku present unexpected and contrasting images.
 These can arouse profound and subtle emotions and can convey layers of subtle meaning.
 The Western convention is to write haiku in three lines, but haiku of one, two or four lines are acceptable where that makes the best “fit”.
 Often the first line sets the scene, within which the second line makes an observation.
 The third line then presents an image contrasting with the second line, throwing our normal expectations out of gear, as it were, and opening up a wider perspective which may be both allusive and elusive.”

 I look for that elusiveness, that contrast between joy and grief.
 When I started this contest, I made it a point to look for those layers of meaning.
-I also look for Haiku’s that aren’t simply about my soap, but use natural elements to express an emotional contrast.
+I also look for Haiku’s that aren’t simply about my soap.
+I prefer the poems that use natural elements to express an emotional contrast.

 Good luck, and I look forward to reading your submissions.